Peace Processes & Accords

 Faculty and staff working in this area include:

-David Cortright, PAM Manager, Director of Policy Studies
+David Cortright, Director of Peace Accords Matrix and Policy Studies

 Madhav Joshi, PAM associate director, research assistant professor